Skip to main content

 In cases of co-housed or neighbouring schools, integration classes are conjoined with a maximum of 12 pupils per integration class.

-On the basis of expert opinion by the competent KEDASY, blind students and students with impaired vision may attend classes of general education schools, supported by the class teacher and accordingly by members of the special educational staff (EEP) with the specialisation PE31 or members of the special assistance staff (EBP).
+On the basis of expert opinion by the competent KEDASY, blind students and students with impaired vision may attend classes of general education schools, supported by the class teacher and accordingly by members of the special educational staff with the specialisation PE31 or members of the special assistance staff.

-By virtue of law 4823/2021, the primary aim of the Centers for Interdisciplinary Assessment, Counseling and Support (KEDASYs) is to support school units and the Special Vocational Education and Training Workshops in order to ensure equal access to education to all students, independently and to ensure psychosocial development and progress.
+By virtue of l.
+4823/2021, the primary aim of the Centers for Interdisciplinary Assessment, Counseling and Support (KEDASYs) is to support school units and the Special Vocational Education and Training Workshops in order to ensure equal access to education and to ensure social and emotional development and progress.

 • exploring and evaluating educational and psychosocial needs